Theme park managers provide a positive, enjoyable experience for customers, while meeting business aims and maintaining safety standards

-A theme park manager has a broad remit and is responsible for every aspect of the day-to-day running of a theme park.
-This includes key functions, such as:
+As a theme park manager you'll be responsible for every aspect of day-to-day operations, including key functions such as:

 - strategic planning and development

 - monitoring health and safety